-- Cowbell — I got mine at Walmart, but you can find them on Amazon here.
+- Cowbell — I got mine at Walmart, but you can find them on Amazon here (paid link).
 It is possible to spray paint your bell to get the right color before you put on the vinyl.
 You just need to be sure to let the paint fully cure before you do or the vinyl isn’t going to stay put long term.

-- Transfer Media — I like transfer paper, but transfer tape works as well.
+- Transfer Media — I like transfer paper (paid link)but transfer tape works as well.